Frequently Asked Questions

 If you have any questions regarding attendance please do email us on email@example.com or phone Karla on 021 964 252.

 Do I receive a certificate when I have completed the course?

 Yes.
-A beautifully designed Contemporary Yoga Certificates of Completion are provided to all who complete our 200-hour courses.
+A beautifully designed PDF Contemporary Yoga Certificate of Completion is provided each student who successfully completes our 200 hour course.

 To complete our 200-hour course, participants must be have 100% attendance (or caught up with sessions they have missed), paid all fees owing, completed all assessment tasks and completed the course to the satisfaction of the directors of Contemporary Yoga.